-Special thanks:

-Mike Lechner, Gavin Citron/Lakeshore Entertainment, Chadi Bousleiman, Erik Forsberg, Dennis Schroeder/Technicolor Production Services, Todd Wiener/UCLA Film & Television Archive
+Special thanks to Mike Lechner, Gavin Citron at Lakeshore Entertainment, Chadi Bousleiman, Erik Forsberg, Dennis Schroeder at Technicolor Production Services, and Todd Wiener at UCLA Film & Television Archive.

-Special thanks to Richard Kelly and Stephen Poster for their generous participation on this project.
+Very special thanks to Richard Kelly and Steven Poster for their generous participation in this project.